working-group-two/engineering-blog/pages/blog/_posts/2020-03-30-catch-imsi-from-vowifi-session.md

 a convention decided by 3gpp and typically looks like this in DNS:

 ```
-epdg.epc.mnc001.mcc242.pub.3gppnetwork.org.
-3488 IN A 77.16.1.126
+epdg.epc.mnc999.mcc999.pub.3gppnetwork.org.
+3488 IN A 1.2.3.4
-epdg.epc.mnc001.mcc242.pub.3gppnetwork.org.
-3488 IN A 77.16.1.125
+epdg.epc.mnc999.mcc999.pub.3gppnetwork.org.
+3488 IN A 5.6.7.8
 ```

-From the DNS records we recognize the network operator and and the country code, in case corresponds to Norway (242) and Telenor (001).
+From the DNS records we recognize the network operator (MNC) and the country code (MCC).

-The DNS records are registered under under a delegated domain owned by GSMA and usually are redelegated to operator under their own umbrella like the example mnc001.mcc242.pub.3gppnetwork.org.
+The DNS records are registered under a delegated domain owned by GSMA and usually are redelegated to operator under their own umbrella, like the example mnc999.mcc999.pub.3gppnetwork.org.

 ## The problem
 When UE establish session to epdg it uses a vpn, a ipsec relationship using